plone/plone.contentrules/plone/contentrules/README.txt

 Managing rules relative to objects
 ----------------------------------

-Rules are stored in an IRuleStorage.
-Any IRuleContainer-marked object can be adapted to IRuleStorage - its rules will be stored in an annotation.
+Rules are stored in an IRuleStorage - a local utility.
+Rules are then assigned to a context by way of an IRuleAssignmentManager.

 The rule storage is an ordered container.
 It is also marked with IContainerNamesContainer because by default, an INameChooser should be